KarlCF/aws-developer-associate-notes/dynamodb/Readme.md

   * Option 2: Create a backup and restore the backup into a new table name (can take some time)
   * Option 3: Scan + Write > write own code

+### DynamoDB Security

+* VPC Endpoints available to access DynamoDB without internet
+* Access fully controled by IAM
+* Encryption at rest using KMS
+* Encryption in transit using SSL / TLS

+### DynamoDB Backup and Restore feature

+* Point in time restore like RDS
+* No performance impact

+### DynamoDB Global Tables

+* Multi region, fully repplicated, high performance

+#### Amazon DMS can be used to migrate to DynamoDB (from Mongo, Oracle, MySql, S3, etc...)

+#### You can launch a local DynamoDB on your computer for development purposes